10 – Black Sabbath

 # 8 – Planet Caravan

-One of the softer songs in the Sabbath oeuvre, “Planet Caravan,” tells the story of a simple romantic getaway…in space.
+One of the softer songs in the Black Sabbath oeuvre, “Planet Caravan,” tells the story of a simple romantic getaway…in space.
 Originally the band was unsure whether to include it on their second album, Paranoid, but has gone on to become a widely recognized testament to the band’s ability to do something other than crush your skull with power chords and distortion.

 # 7 – Supernaut

 Often overlooked, Supernaut is basically the musical equivalent of a pistol whipping.
-The guitars hit you from the first note and don’t let up til the end.
+The guitars hit you from the first note and don’t let up till the end.
 The fifth track off the album, Vol.4, Supernaut was reportedly a favorite song of Led Zeppelin’s drummer, John Bonham, and compositional genius, Frank Zappa.

 # 6 – Heaven and Hell